uncovery/Websend/Readme.md

 * Open the Websend plugin configuration file.
 * Set the "URL=" option to the url of your php file.
 * Start your Bukkit server.
-* Try command “/ws example”
+* Try command “/ws argument1 argument2”.
+Just /ws will return an "Empty argument" error

 ## Sending a command